SEKOIA-IO/documentation/_shared_content/automate/library/detection-rules.md

 This module exposes a trigger to detect new snort rules on a repository

+## Configuration

-## ConfigurationThis module accepts no configuration.
+This module accepts no configuration.

 ## Triggers

 ### New Snort Rules